 The guideline has been reviewed by the Professional Guidelines team, Death Investigation Committee, Forensic Pathology Specialty Advisory Committee and Lay Advisory Group.
-It will be placed on the College website for consultation with the membership from 28 February to 27 March 2024.
-All comments received from the membership will be addressed by the author to the satisfaction of the Clinical Lead for Guideline Review.
+It was placed on the College website for consultation with the membership from 28 February to 27 March 2024.
+All comments received from the membership were addressed by the author to the satisfaction of the Clinical Lead for Guideline Review.